 For his last act, Gord Downie stared into the abyss—and found peace, anyway.

 Introduce Yerself, which comes out on Oct.
 27, may well be the last solo album from Downie, the Tragically Hip frontman who died at 53 on Oct.
-17 after a terminal diagnosis of glioblastoma (Hip bandmate Rob Baker told the Toronto Sun that the band has still has at least “two albums’ worth of unreleased music.)
+17 after a terminal diagnosis of glioblastoma (Hip bandmate Rob Baker told the Toronto Sun that the band has still has “like three albums’ worth” of unreleased music.)
 It is flush with love: these are delicate songs of excruciating longing, fortified by the sturdy beams of his clarion voice.
 It begins with “First Person,” a farewell to both an anonymous friend and, in a way, to his own first-person perspective, as he subsumes himself to deliver a series of specific, second-person love letters to his friends and family.
-Some songs lilt and soar, others are dulcet lullabies, others still are keening and spectral—but for an artist whose omnivorous solo music has flirted with all manner of genres, it’s surprisingly consistent with the simple piano-and-guitar arrangements of Downie’s previous album, Secret Path.
+Some songs lilt and soar, others are dulcet lullabies, others still are keening and spectral—but for an artist whose omnivorous solo music has flirted with all manner of genres, it’s perhaps a surprise that Introduce Yerself is so sonically similar to the simple piano-and-guitar arrangements of Downie’s previous album, Secret Path.

 The album is a remarkable final coup from the singer-poet from Kingston, Ont.
 But he’s hardly the only musician to stare down death’s approach by taking to their craft, marshalling a lifetime of wisdom to produce a culmination of their artistic legacy, or to turn their suffering into some kind of catharsis.

-Under the shadow of terminal pleural mesothelioma, Warren Zevon crafted The Wind, a heartbreaking meditation on dying, capped by his choked-up biddings to “Keep Me In Your Heart.”
-From his hospital bed, the hip-hop producer J Dilla worked on his soulful, haunting album Donuts—which is almost Buddhist in the way it loops perfectly if the first song is played immediately after the last—as he lay dying of a rare blood disorder.
+Under the shadow of terminal cancer, Warren Zevon crafted The Wind, a heartbreaking meditation on dying, capped by his choked-up biddings to “Keep Me In Your Heart.”
+The hip-hop producer J Dilla worked on his soulful, haunting album Donuts—which is almost Buddhist in how, as the album ends, it loops perfectly back into the first song—as he lay dying in the hospital of a rare blood disorder.
 Jazz musician Billy Strayhorn’s final arrangement, “Blood Count,” was completed on his deathbed, and the recording by his collaborator Duke Ellington has some of the saddest swing ever put on wax.
-David Bowie knew he didn’t have long before liver cancer claimed him, and he set to work on a career monument, Blackstar; even though he was reportedly planning one last album to follow it, he died just two days after its release, and it sounds every bit like a last musical will and testament, all the same.
+David Bowie knew he didn’t have long before liver cancer claimed him, and he set to work on a career monument, Blackstar; even though he was reportedly planning one last album to follow it, he died just two days after its release, and it sounds every bit like a last musical will and testament all the same.
 “His death was no different from his life—a work of art,” Blackstar producer Tony Visconti wrote in a Facebook post after Bowie’s passing.
 “He made Blackstar for us, his parting gift.”

 The thematic familiarity of these kinds of works—elegiac albums about a peaceful coming-to-terms with death—sits at loggerheads with what the intellectual and writer Edward Said notes in his 2007 book On Late Style: that a distinctive artistic “late style” emerges from a dying master boldly confronting an accepted norm of either society or the artist’s own past work.
 “The artist who is fully in command of his medium nevertheless abandons communication with the established social order of which he is a part and achieves a contradictory, alienated relationship with it,” he writes.
 (Said produced the book as he himself was dying of leukemia.)

-Take Wolfgang Mozart’s Cosi fan tutte as an example—it’s one of the composer’s final works and it breaks with the opera form as it tells a story about two men who woo each others’ partners—but its ending is unclear about whether a happy return to normal occurs, a “disruption of the acceptable bourgeois ideal,” writes Said.
-Ludwig van Beethoven’s late period featured some of his most difficult and dissonant work, which—despite being lauded today—was referred to by one contemporary as a series of “indecipherable, uncorrected horrors.”
-And, more recently, Frank Zappa—dying of prostate cancer—spent his final years working on the compositions that appeared on The Yellow Shark, an album of experimental orchestral music that broke with the tradition of his earlier, more antic work.
+Take Wolfgang Mozart’s opera Cosi fan tutte, for example.
+It’s one of the composer’s final works, and it keeps with operatic tropes in its frivolous narrative about two men who disguise themselves in a plot to woo each other’s partners—but with its void-like amorality of its key players, disproportionately beautiful music, and an ending that leaves the traditional happy return to normal ambiguous, it shows us “a universe shorn of any redemptive or palliative scheme … and whose only conclusion is the terminal repose provided by death.”
+Ludwig van Beethoven’s late period featured some of his most difficult and dissonant work which, despite being lauded today, was referred to by one contemporary as a series of “indecipherable, uncorrected horrors.”
+And, more recently, Frank Zappa—dying of prostate cancer—spent his final years working on the compositions that appeared on The Yellow Shark, an album of experimental orchestral music that broke with the tradition of his earlier, more antic output.
 These works, in many ways, may be truer reflections on death as it actually feels: they are challenging, abrupt, fractures against the grain.

 But still, there’s something radical and confrontational about artists in their twilight simply making music at all—a refusal to back down from the often unseen torments of dying, even if they’re packaged as soothing false promises.
 “Dilla’s knuckles were stiffened and his hands were swollen; for a guy who had to tap out beats on samplers, that becomes problematic,” says Ferguson.
 “The tools at your disposal become more limited, so you have fewer means to express the things you want to express.”
 Indeed, as Terry Teachout wrote in a 2009 Wall Street Journal essay, “when creative artists … do manage to eke out enough energy to make art in the face of death, their creations are almost always modest in scale, if not in significance.”
 They do not owe us their last works, but they do it anyway, even if they are diminished—an act that makes the gift all the more remarkable.
-No matter how it sounds or what it says, any art made at dusk still counts as an act of rage against the dying of the light.
+No matter how it sounds or what it says, any art made at dusk still counts as an act of rage against the dying of the light—so this art breaks from the normal just by being made.

 There may not be any bold stylistic moves introduced in Introduce Yerself.
 But it will fracture your heart all the same.